Rayford Steele: The Millennium

 In the Millennial Kingdom, Rayford and Irene lead a missionary trip to Egypt to share the gospel with undecideds.
 During the trip, he is captured by a pocket of resistance calling itself The Other Light, a Luciferian organization that denies the existence of God.
 While incarcerated, Rayford helps lead a young woman in TOL named Rehema to salvation.
 Hours later, an angel appears inside the prison and leads the captives to freedom.

 As a natural, Rayford slowly ages over the course of the Millennium, becoming a senile old man.
 Over time, he becomes a grandfather many times over through his grandson, Kenny Bruce, and Kenny's wife, Ekaterina Risto.
 Near the end of the Millennium, he and the rest of the Trib Force gather for Mac's thousandth birthday party.
 Rayford is present at the final battle of the Millennium, watching with the rest of his friends from Cameron's estate.
 Jesus destroys the armies of Satan and spirits the entire human race into the heavens for the White Throne Judgement.
 Rayford and the rest of the believers are then welcomed into heaven.

 In other media

 In the film Left Behind: The Movie and its sequels, Rayford is portrayed by actor Brad Johnson.
 However, while the main male character in the novels (indeed, serving as the leader of the Tribulation Force), his role in the film series has him downplayed to a supporting role, with Cameron "Buck" Williams taking over the leadership role Rayford held in the novels.
 In the 2014 remake of Left Behind, Rayford Steele is portrayed by Nicolas Cage.
-Kevin Sorbo portrays Steele in the film Left Behind: Rise of the Anti-Christ.
+Kevin Sorbo portrays Steele in the film Left Behind: Rise of the Antichrist.